1888games/Wrdl-F/README.md

-Skalboarga for the Fairchild Channel F
+Port of the viral puzzle game Wrdl for the Fairchild Channel F

 Written in F8 assembly